maikeulb/Bloggy/README.md

 # Bloggy

 Restful API backend for a mini blog engine.
-Features include token-based authentication (using JWTs + Authorization headers) and swagger.
+Features include token-based authentication (using JWTs + Authorization headers), CORS, and swagger.
+The application architecture is vertically sliced and with CQRS (via MediatR).

 Technology
 ----------